NVIDIA/TensorRT-Incubator/tripy/tests/spec_verification/op_doc_guide.md

 # How to Verify an Operation

-To run the verification program on an operation, add the decorator `@dtype_info.dtype_info` to the operation.
+To run the verification program on an operation, add the decorator `@constraints.dtype_info` to the operation.
 The inputs to the decorator will help the verifier determine the constraints on the inputs and the datatypes to verify.

 There are four optional inputs for the decorator `dtype_variables`, `dtype_constraints`, `param_type_specification`, and `function_name`.
-To learn more about how these work go to `tripy/dtype_info.py`
+To learn more about how these work go to `tripy/constraints.py`

 If your function requires setting up some input variables you can do so by adding an element to `default_constraints_all` dictionary within `tests/spec_verification/test_dtype_constraints.py`.
 You can find more information about how `default_constraints_all` works withing `tests/spec_verification/test_dtype_constraints.py`.